SIGHTS

 Visit the website

-Bergen is traditionally known as an artists' village and was already known as the Bergen glory in the tenth century.
-The beautiful location on the forest and dunes, near the sea and the diversity in house construction gives Bergen a characteristic appearance.
-The light, the space and the leafy avenues inspire painters, writers and architects to create many beautiful things.
+Bergen is traditionally known as an artists' village and was already called the lordship of Bergen in the tenth century.
+The beautiful location on forest and dunes, close to the sea and the diversity in housing construction gives Bergen a characteristic appearance.
+The light, the space and the leafy lanes inspire painters, writers and architects to create many beautiful things.

-Walking through the village you will see galleries, well-stocked bookstores and museums that remind you that you are staying in an artists' village.
+As you walk through the village you will see galleries, well-stocked bookshops and museums that remind you that you are staying in an artists' village.

 Forest and dunes

 The village is located in the middle of a wooded area.
-Lovely to walk in this green setting, with or without a dog or horse.
-And before you know it, you can walk in the dunes to enjoy the beautiful surroundings (make sure you have bought a dune card for the PWN dune area).
+Lovely to walk in this green decor, with or without a dog or horse.
+And before you know it you are walking in the dunes enjoying the beautiful surroundings (make sure you have bought a dune card for the dune area of the PWN).

-In the village center, around the Ruins Church, you will find numerous shops, boutiques, terraces and welcoming restaurants.
+In the village centre, around the Ruïnekerk, you will find numerous shops, boutiques, terraces and hospitable restaurants.
 There is always something to do here.
-The shops are open every day and activities are organized all year round.
+The shops are open every day and activities are organised all year round.
 Bergen is vibrant and a holiday destination for young and old!